-Grades for all credit bearing classes including physical education would be computed to determine marking period averages.
+Grades for all credit bearing classes including physical education will be computed to determine marking period averages.
 The grades will be weighted depending on their credit bearing status.
-Hence a course that earns a .5 credit will have half the weight than that of a 1 credit course.
+A course that earns a .5 credit will have half the weight than that of a 1 credit course.
 (Example: Living Environment 1st quarter grade is 90% and the 1st quarter grade in Physical Education is 60%.
 The marking period average based on these two grades would be 80%.
-This would be computed by adding 90+90+60 = 240.
-240/3 = 80%)
+This would be computed by adding 90+90+60=240.
+240/3=80%)

-Semester Courses
+Final Grade Calculations for Semester Courses

-- 1^{st} 10 week marking period grade = 40%
+- 1st 10 week marking period grade = 40%

-- 2^{nd} 10 week marking period grade = 40%
+- 2nd 10 week marking period grade = 40%

-- Final Exam or Final Project = 20%
+- Final Exam or Final Project $= \frac{20\%}{100\%}$

-- 100%

-Full Year Courses
+Final Grade Calculations for Full Year Courses

-- $1^{\text{st}} 10$ week marking period grade = 20%
+- 1st 10 week marking period grade = 20%

-- 2^{nd} 10 week marking period grade = 20%
+- 2nd 10 week marking period grade = 20%

-- 3^{rd} 10 week marking period grade = 20%
+- 3rd 10 week marking period grade = 20%

-- 4^{th} 10 week marking period grade = 20%
+- 4th 10 week marking period grade = 20%

 - Mid-year Exam or Project = 5%

-- Final Exam or Final Project = 15%
+- Final Exam or Final Project = 15%100%

-- 100%

-Please note that the 5 core NYS Regents Exams require a score of 55% or higher to earn course credit.
-Failure to earn at least the minimum score of 55 will require students to retake the course in summer school or during the regular school year.
+Please note that the 5 core NYS Regents Exams require a minimum score to earn course credit.
+Failure to earn at least the minimum score will require students to retake the course in summer school or during the regular school year.
 Students, who entered 9th grade in September of 2005, need to pass at least two of these exams by achieving a score of 65 or higher.
+Students entering 9th grade in September 2006 need to score a 65 or higher on three exams while those entering 9th grade in September 2007 need this score on four exams in order to graduate.